This post was first published in 2010, and rewritten/updated in 2016.

 11 Smart Tips for Brilliant Writing – by Dean Rieck on Copyblogger.
 If you think you need to brush up your skills a bit, this post is a great place to start.

 Step #2: Before Your First Client: Working for Free

 (Image from Flickr by plugimi)

-Just don’t quit your day job on the strength of pro bono work.
+However … don’t quit your day job yet!
 When you’re producing something for free, your “clients” won’t be too demanding.
 Once you’re being paid for your writing, your skills, professionalism and your client management all matter much more.

 Step #3: Creating Your Website